dailystory/docs/articles/changelog/2021/january.md

 # DailyStory Product Updates for January 2021
 ## January 8, 2021
 * bug with re-building a url wth querystring
+* Manage fields shouldn't change sort order when a field is updates

 ## January 7, 2021
 * Add link on Bounced Report in DS to HelpDocs article